top of page

 Skageflå

 Take a water taxi from the hotel or jump on the sightseeing boat from the tourist office and climb the stairs up the world famous Skageflå mountain farm.
-This hike is steep, but not dangerous.
+This hike is steep, but not dangerous if you are careful.
 You can go back the same way and be picked up by one of the boats, or hike over the mountain and end up back in Geiranger center.
 Our shuttle can pick you up here and take you back to the hotel.
 Duration: 2-5 hours, depending on which route you take.

 Løsta